 There is instruction on prayer and on the Loreto way of life under the guidance of the novice director.
 At all times as a novice you are encouraged to consider your growth as a person — in self-acceptance, in contributing to community life, in relating to others with an ease and readiness which is vital to your own happiness and effectiveness as an apostle in the years to come.

 Your personal and spiritual growth is tested and promoted by various “experiments” which can include lengthy periods spent away from the novitiate house, living in different Loreto communities and working in various apostolates.
 There are also periods spent among the disadvantaged, maybe in hospices for the dying, or with refugees and other people in various kinds of need.
-Mary Ward wanted her sisters to have a freedom to respond to mission, a deep love for the poor and to learn from direct experience the richness to be gained by finding God in all things.
+Mary Ward wanted her sisters to have a freedom to respond to mission, a deep love for people living with disadvantage and to learn from direct experience the richness to be gained by finding God in all things.

 The heart of the novitiate experience is the making of the thirty-day retreat.
 This time is devoted to the Spiritual Exercises of Saint Ignatius and is usually in the first year.